vash2pid/texmipper/Readme.md

 Usage
 -----
-1. Run the executable texmipper.exe,
+1. Run the executable texmipper.exe.
-2. A Select file dialog prompt will open, select the texture file that you want to convert *.tga - will convert to *.pct_mip file(s) that is compatible with Space Marine 2
+2. A multi select file dialog prompt will open, select the texture files that you want to convert.
+   *.tga - will convert to *.pct_mip file(s) that is compatible with Space Marine 2
-3. A corresponding *.pct.resource file must be in the same location as the selected texture file.
+3. A corresponding *.pct.resource file must be in the same location per the selected texture file.
-   The *.pct_mip.resource file must have the same name as the selected texture file.
+   The *.pct_mip.resource file must have the same name as the texture file.
-4. The file is created in the same folder of the executable.
+4. The files are created in the same folder of the selected texture file.
-   If existing file with the same name as the output file, the existing one is backed up.
+   If existing filse with the same name as the output files, the existing ones are backed up.

 Limitations
 -----------
 The tool currently can only convert *.tga file.
 The person that created this tool have limited knowledge on image formats, image/texure editing.

 Special thanks to
 -----------------